Mohammad-Hussain95/GNN_DDI/README.md

 ## Usage
 ---
+The data used in this project is derived from the study of [Deng et al.](https://doi.org/10.1093/bioinformatics/btaa501).
+You can access the data from [GitHub link](https://github.com/YifanDengWHU/DDIMDL).
 When using this code, you need to clone this repo and load all the files in the folder into your running environment first.
 Then, you should enter the root directory and run the following code:
 ```
     python prepare.py